publiclab/Leaflet.DistortableImage/README.md

 Internally, we use the image `load` event to trigger a call to `img.editing.enable()`, which sets up the editing interface (makes the image interactive, adds markers and toolbar).

-For a scenario where you want to allow editing based on custom logic, you can pass `editable: false` and then write your own function with a call to `img.editing.enable()`.
+If you want to enable editing based on custom logic instead, you can pass `editable: false` and then write your own function with a call to `img.editing.enable()`.
 Other passed options such as `selected: true` and `mode` will still be applicable and applied then.

 <blockquote><b>Note</b>: when using the multiple image interface (<code>L.DistortableCollection</code>) this option will be ignored on individual <code>L.DistortableImageOverlay</code> instances and should instead be passed to the collection instance.</blockquote>